Overview

 @deprecated [Description]

-Indicates that a structural object type's property is an event.
-The tag does nothing but move the item to the Events section of the documentation, similiar to the Event meta-data used in class definitions.
+Indicates that a record type's property is an event handler.
+The tag does nothing but move the item to the Events section of the documentation, similiar to how happens with the Event meta-data used in class definitions.

 @inheritDoc